 - Expands definitions related to communicable disease tracking programs to also include any of the nine federally recognized Tribes in Oregon and regional TEC. - Expands rules around disease reporting and investigation to include a Tribe participating in an agreement with OHA as a reporting entity and requires a Tribe to report disease cases to OHA.
 Permits a Tribe to investigate cases of disease, outbreaks, and epidemics.
 Requires health care providers and other entities with information about a relevant disease or outbreak to share information with the Tribe. - Permits OHA to enter into a cooperative agreement with a Tribe for the purpose of disease reporting and investigation.
 Where such an agreement exists, allocates responsibility for collecting and sharing reports with OHA to the Tribe; stipulates that the Tribe is responsible for investigating cases, outbreaks, and epidemics, and ensuring that necessary public health control measures are implemented. - Expands confidentiality of disclosure rules to include a participating Tribe. - Expands the PDMP to include Oregon Tribes or affiliated regional TEC.
 Permits OHA to enter into a cooperative agreement with a Tribe to share data from the PDMP for patients that are identified as being affiliated with the Tribe within the PDMP system.
-Permits OHA to share information on patients that are affiliated with the Tribe within the PDMP system with the Tribe.
+Permits OHA to share information on patients that are affiliated with the Tribe within the PDMP system with the Tribes. - Requires an agreement between the Oregon Health Authority and the Tribe or Tribal epidemiology center for purposes of sharing and using information.